rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Make a ranged spell attack against the creature to assail it with the chill of the grave.
 On a hit, the target takes 1d6 necrotic damage, and it can’t regain hit points until the start of your next turn.
 Until then, the hand clings to the target.
 If you hit an undead target, it also has disadvantage on attack rolls against you until the end of your next turn..

 - **+2 PM:** Increase the damage by 1d6.

+### Command
+  <div class="spell-tags">enchantment trickery curse occult</div>

+*1st Circle*
+- **Execução:** padrão;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** 1 rodada..

+___
+You speak a one-word command to a creature you can see within range.
+The target must succeed on a Wisdom saving throw or follow the command on its next turn.
+The spell has no effect if the target is undead, if it doesn’t understand your language, or if your command is directly harmful to it.
+Some typical commands and their effects follow.
+You might issue a command other than one described here.
+If you do so, the DM determines how the target behaves.
+If the target can’t follow your command, the spell ends.
+- **Approach** The target moves toward you by the shortest and most direct route, ending its turn if it moves within 5 feet of you.
+- **Drop** The target drops whatever it is holding and then ends its turn.
+- **Flee** The target spends its turn moving away from you by the fastest available means.
+- **Grovel** The target falls prone and then ends its turn.
+- **Halt** The target doesn’t move and takes no actions.
+A flying creature stays aloft, provided that it is able to do so.
+If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

+- **+2PM:** target an additional creature

+### Compelled Duel
+  <div class="spell-tags">warmagic holy enchantment no-trickery</div>

+*1st Circle*
+- **Execução:** movimento;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+You attempt to compel a creature into a duel.
+One creature that you can see within range must make a Wisdom saving throw.
+On a failed save, the creature is drawn to you, compelled by your divine demand.
+For the duration, it has disadvantage on attack rolls against creatures other than you, and must make a Wisdom saving throw each time it attempts to move to a space that is more than 30 feet away from you; if it succeeds on this saving throw, this spell doesn’t restrict the target’s movement for that turn.

+The spell ends if you attack any other creature, if you cast a spell that targets a hostile creature other than the target, if a creature friendly to you damages the target or casts a harmful spell on it, or if you end your turn more than 30 feet away from the target.

+- **+XPM:** you gain an offensive buff against the target
+- **+XPM:** both you and the target have +# movement speed when running towards eachother

 {{pageNumber,auto}}
 \page